-This analysis is well suited for predicate clefts in English, in which the fronted verb has a bare form.
-It is also typically adopted for languages like Polish and Hebrew, with the assumption that infinitival morphology is due to the lack of T in the fronted constituent.
+This analysis is well suited for predicate clefts in English, in which the fronted verb is bare.
+It is also typically adopted for languages with infinitival morphology in the fronted VP.

 Generalized Head Movement generates a different structure for predicate clefts.
-It relates T and V, creating a complex head $[V_m-T_m]$ associated with both positions.
+It relates T and V, creating a complex M-value $[V_m-T_m]$ associated with both syntactic terminals.
 This operation takes place before the tigger of VP fronting, e.g. C, is merged.
-Assuming the copy theory of movement, VP fronting creates a copy of the VP, including the V's M-value, which is then merged with CP (75).
+Assuming the copy theory of movement, VP fronting creates a type-identical copy of the VP, including the V's M-value, which is then merged with CP (76).
 The consequence of this derivation is that the fronted remnant VP has its own head chain which contains the entire $[V_m-T_m]$ complex.
-Note that the newly created chain is defective - the morphological terminal T_m has no corresponding syntactic terminal T in this chain (we return to this issue shortly).
+Note that, in the newly created chain, $T_m$ is an orphan, as it has no corresponding syntactic terminal T in this chain (we return to this issue shortly).